What is a Privacy-Oriented Browser?

 Ideally, these browsers are open-source so that their source code can be read, verified, tweaked, or compiled from source if wanted/needed by the public.
 Additionally, open source promotes transparency and can lead way to the validity of a browser's claims to protect your privacy.

-The short answer is: Yes!
+Should you use a privacy-oriented or a secure browser?
+The short answer is: Absolutely!
 You should've been using a browser focused on privacy yesteryear.

-First, you should understand what your regular old mainstream browser does.
+First, if you're not already aware, then you should understand the very basics of what what your "regular" browser does.